thekitchenscientist/sd_lite/README.md

 The Morph (latent walk) module makes use of stable-diffusion-videos, with the audio/video code removed to just return a series of images.
 [https://github.com/nateraw/stable-diffusion-videos](https://github.com/nateraw/stable-diffusion-videos)

+The Pan module makes use of the panorama code from:
+@article{bar2023multidiffusion,
+  title={MultiDiffusion: Fusing Diffusion Paths for Controlled Image Generation}, author={Bar-Tal, Omer and Yariv, Lior and Lipman, Yaron and Dekel, Tali}, journal={arXiv preprint arXiv:2302.08113}, year={2023}
+}